 History

-On 4 May 1988, the Faculty of International Relations and International Law of Taras Shevchenko Kyiv University was reorganized into the Institute of Ukraine International Relations and International Law, subsequently, in December 1990 to be renamed into the Institute of International Relations.
-Professor V.Pashuk was appointed the Institute Director.
-In 1994, when Professor V.Pashuk got a diplomatic assignment, the Institute was headed by University Prorector, Professor, (now Fellow of the Ukrainian NAS, Rector of Taras Shevchenko National University of Kyiv ) L.Hubersky.
-Specialists were trained in three major areas:
+On May 4, 1988, the Faculty of International Relations and International Law of Taras Shevchenko Kyiv University was reorganized into the Institute of International Relations and International Law, which was renamed the Institute of International Relations in December 1990.
+Professor VV Pashchuk was appointed director of the institute.
+In 1994, in connection with the transition of V.V.
+Pashchuk to diplomatic work, the Institute was headed by the vice-rector of the university, professor L.V.
+Huberskyi (academician of the National Academy of Sciences of Ukraine, rector of Taras Shevchenko Kyiv National University from October 2008 to April 2021).
+Since 2021, the rector of Taras Shevchenko Kyiv National University is Professor Volodymyr Bugrov.
+Specialists were trained in three specialties:

-With declaration of Ukraine’s independence, the Institute turned a qualitatively new page.
-By the Presidential Decree of 30 May 1995, the Institute of International Relations was designated the main organisation for graduate training of professionals in the field of international relations and foreign policy of Ukraine.
+With the declaration of Ukraine’s independence, the Institute turned a qualitatively new page.
+By the Presidential Decree of 30 May 1995, the Institute of International Relations has designated the main organisation for graduate training of professionals in the field of international relations and foreign policy of Ukraine.

 It launched a new programme of International Information at the respective Chair of the same name.
 The architect and head of the International Information Chair was Professor V.Hondyul.